Vladimir Schneider: Biography

 In 2011–2012 V.G.
 Schneider worked in an administrative position, as a vice-rector for research and innovation activities at ASPU.
 Elected member of the Dissertation Council on Historical Sciences in Adygei State University.

 In September 2012, he moved to the Armavir branch of the Kuban State University, where he worked until 2017.

 Since September 2017, Vladimir Gennadyevich has been working as a professor in the department of general and national history of Armavir State Pedagogical University.

+V. Schneider provides scientific guidance on the activities of several undergraduates and postgraduates of the ASPU; is a member of the editorial board of the journal "Bulletin of the Armavir State Pedagogical University" and the scientific and methodological yearbook "History and Social Science".

+V. Schneider is active in educational activities, popularizing the history of his native city and creating a positive image of Armavir in the media space.
+He is the creator and author of the materials of the YouTube channel "Armavirgorod", dedicated to the history and modernity of the city of Armavir.